ConnorTippets/SaplingFS/README.md

    - If you're on **Linux**, you'll want [`SaplingFS-linux`](https://github.com/p2r3/SaplingFS/releases/download/latest/SaplingFS-linux).
 2. Open a terminal shell.
    - **On Windows**: Go to the folder where you downloaded `SaplingFS-windows.exe`.
 Hold Shift and right-click anywhere in the folder.
 You should see an option to open PowerShell - click that.
    - **On Linux**: You probably already know how to open a terminal.
 In most file browsers, F4 opens one in the current directory.
 You'll likely have to run `chmod +x SaplingFS-linux` to make the file executable.
+This program depends on the `lsof` and `xsel` tools, so make sure you have those installed too.
 3. Create a new Minecraft void world.
    - Any relatively modern Minecraft version should work, though this has been tested most thoroughly on 1.21.10.
    - To create a _void world_, go into the "World" tab, switch "World Type" to "Superflat", click "Customize", click "Presets", and select "The Void".